 Oral appliances can help with sleep apnea by repositioning your jaw or tongue to keep your airway open while you sleep.

 There are a couple types of oral devices for this.
-The two major categories include the mandibular advancement devices and the tongue stabilizing devices.
+The two major categories include mandibular advancement devices and tongue-stabilizing devices.
 The tongue stabilizing device (TSD), works similarly to a baby pacifier, by holding the tongue lightly while sleeping.